finos/community/docs/journey/Engage.md

 As an individual you can play a huge part in amplifying our open-source message by following us, engaging / resharing and sendig us questions / feedback on on [Twitter](https://twitter.com/finosfoundation) or [LinkedIn](https://www.linkedin.com/company/finosfoundation/).

 ## Meet the Community!
 Why not joining a Project or a SIG online Meeting?
-Browse the [FINOS Community Calendar](https://www.finos.org/finos-community-calendar) and know all of our project meetings are open to anyone and free to attend.
+Browse the [FINOS Community Calendar](https://www.finos.org/finos-community-calendar) and know all of our project or SIG meetings are open to anyone and free to attend.

 Ready to meet the Community at large, online or in person?
-Take a look at our [Events and Meetups](https://www.finos.org/hosted-events), including our flagship event the [Open Source in Finance Forum](https://events.linuxfoundation.org/open-source-finance-forum/), the global event solely dedicated to open source in financial services.
+Take a look at our [recurring meetups schedule](/docs/growing-your-project-community/meetups/finos-meetups) and our [Events](https://www.finos.org/hosted-events) , including our flagship event the [Open Source in Finance Forum](https://events.linuxfoundation.org/open-source-finance-forum/), the global event solely dedicated to open source in financial services.

 ## Mailing Lists
 FINOS Mailing list concentrate a significant amount of FINOS activity; see below a list of the most active FINOS community wide and project specific mailing lists.
 Lists are mostly hosted on Google Groups (**Google Login required**).